The Art World's Wealthiest One Percent

 If by "social" you mean climbing and "intellectual" you mean degreed elitists, you nailed it.
 Of course, no mention of actually getting to know artists and what creating art is all about, the only true experience and advantage to spending time in an art world you do not understand.
 I would suppose that since Korek spends all of her time in the one-percent art world, she doesn't know any artists.

-Mat Gleason is a Los Angeles art critic, curator, blogger for The Huffington Post, and publisher of Coagula Art Journal.
+Mat Gleason is a Los Angeles art critic, curator, blogger for The Huffington Post, publisher of Coagula Art Journal, and owner of Coagula Curatorial art gallery.